Subaward Monitoring and Management - D11

 Grants Accounting will confirm that subrecipients expending $750,000 or more during the subrecipient’s fiscal year in Federal awards have a single or program-specific audit conducted for that year in accordance with 2 CFR 200 Subpart F - Audit Requirements.
 Grants Accounting will identify any material weaknesses or reportable conditions that result from a single audit.

-Upon completion of the subaward agreement, the Subrecipient must follow the closeout procedures defined in the subaward agreement (Line item #.
-The final invoice and closeout documents must be sent to Grants Accounting.
-Grants Accounting will process the final invoice for payment and close the purchase order.
+Upon completion of the subaward activities, the Subrecipient must follow the closeout procedures defined in the subaward agreement.
+The final invoice and closeout documents must be sent to firstname.lastname@example.org.
 Approval of the final invoice by the PI will serve as approval to completely close out the sub-award agreement.
+Grants Accounting will process the final invoice for payment and ask the PI to notify email@example.com to close the purchase order.

-Prior to final payment and closeout, ensure OHIO receives all financial, property, patent, and other sponsored required reports from the subrecipient, and verify for accuracy.
+Prior to final payment and closeout, PI, ORSP and Grants Accounting must ensure OHIO receives all financial, property, patent, and other sponsored required reports from the subrecipient, and verify each for accuracy.

 Roles and Responsibilities